Year 2017 review and resolutions

-Every time a new year passes by I feel a mix of two reactions: on one side, my first impression is always of a slight disappointment, as if I had not accomplished anything worth mentioning or hadn't made much more of a change compared to how I was when the year first started.
+Every time a new year passes by I feel a mix of two reactions: on one side, my first impression is always of a slight disappointment, as if I had not accomplished enough or hadn't made much more of a change compared to how I was when the year first started.

-Then, I try to keep a cold mind and start enumerating the nice, interesting things I have done and learned, as well as all the new friendships made and the strengthening of existing ones, and slowly I tear down the thin depression web I made myself lay upon me.
+Then, I try to keep a cold mind and start enumerating the nice, interesting things I have done and learned, as well as all the new friendships made and the strengthening of existing ones.

 I don't really count Belgium since this is my third year living here, and 2018 will start as my fourth year outside my beloved Spain.

 I have been to quite some nice places though.
-Some of them I had already been there, some of them were new, bust mostly I prioritized people over places themselves.
-Almost every new city or country I went to was due to the interest of catching up with old friends or traveling together for a long weekend.
-Theres is however one long trip exception.
+Some of them I had already been there, some of them were new, but mostly I prioritized people over places themselves.
+Almost every new city or country I went to was due to the interest in catching up with old friends or traveling together for a long weekend.
+There is however one long-trip exception.
 I don't have the places noted down so I'll try to draw them directly from memory.

 - Germany: Berlin.

 - The Netherlands: Amsterdam, Den Haag, Maastricht, Rotterdam.

 - Spain: Barcelona, Madrid.